The money you need

 Research

 Where do you find published research?
-Ask at your local public library.
+Some suggested resources: Ask at your local public library.
 Look on the Web.
 Visit Web sites for trade associations and government agencies related to your industry.

 Questions

 How can you conduct research on your own?
 Create a questionnaire for customers, prospects, vendors, and suppliers.
-Ask: do you like our product or service?
+Consider asking questions that will give you the information you are looking for, such as: Do you like our product or service?
 What are we doing right?
 What can we do better?

 Go to industry meetings and trade shows.
 Ask questions.
 Listen.
 Find out what your competitors are doing.
 Get a sense of what’s happening in your industry, and what’s helping others to succeed.